guptaa98/Microsoft_Azure_Nanodegree_Projects/Project 1-Optimizing an ML Pipeline in Azure/Readme.md

 The description of hyperdrive configuration are as follows -
 1. A sklearn estimator is created for interacting with train.py file.
 The source directory, the entry script and compute target are passed to the variable est.
 2. Random Parameter Sampler is chosed to be used and is stored in ps variable.
+   **Benefits**
+   The main benefits include its support for termination of low-performance runs and the other one is that it supports both continuos and discrete parameters.
+   There were two parameters passed, one was continuos that is regularization parameter '--C' where a uniformly distributed value distributed between (-.-5,0.1) will be chosen      at every iteration and a discrete parameter '--max_iter' which had a choice of value between (16,32,64,128).
 3. Bandit Policy is used as an early stopping policy which terminates runs where the primary metric is not within the specified slack factor compared to the best performing run.
    The runs which have the primary metric value less than (best performing run metric/(1+slack_factor)) are terminated.
 4. primary_metric_goal can be either PrimaryMetricGoal.MAXIMIZE or PrimaryMetricGoal.MINIMIZE determining if the primary metric will be maximized or minimized when evaluating      the runs.